Verein für germanisches Heidentum: History

-In 1994, a group of Germans created the Odinic Rite Deutschland (ORD) as a German chapter of the Germanic neopagan organisation Odinic Rite (OR), which originated in the United Kingdom in 1973.
-In its early history the ORD was heavily influenced by Bernd Hicker, who was its chairman for its first seven years.
-It collaborated with the group Yggdrasil-Kreis in the 1990s; this group professed a "European religion of nature" and sought to combine Germanic and Celtic paganism.
+In 1994, a group of Germans founded the Odinic Rite Deutschland (ORD), a legally and organisationally independent German association affiliated with the Odinic Rite (OR), a Germanic neopagan organisation that originated in the United Kingdom in 1973.
+In its early history, the ORD was heavily influenced by Bernd Hicker, who served as its chairman for its first seven years.
+During the 1990s, it collaborated with the Yggdrasil-Kreis, a group that professed a "European religion of nature" and sought to combine Germanic and Celtic paganism.

-Due to concerns about connections between the British OR and far-right politics, already expressed by 1995 in the ORD's members magazine, as well as differing views of practice and organising, the ORD was established as an independent organisation in 2004.
-It created a new organisational structure based on small local groups and established a process for electing officials.
-It changed its name to the Verein für germanisches Heidentum (VfGH; lit.
-'Association for Germanic paganism') in 2006.
-At the same Bundesthing, a central meeting held in the spring, its chairman Volker G. Kunze chose to step down; Haimo Grebenstein was elected as his successor.
+Concerns about connections between the British OR and far-right politics were already expressed in the ORD's members' magazine by 1995.
+Together with differing views on religious practice and organisational matters, these concerns eventually led the ORD to sever its ties with the British organisation in 2004.
+The ORD subsequently reorganised its internal structure around small local groups and introduced a process for electing officials.
+In 2006, it changed its name to the Verein für germanisches Heidentum (VfGH; lit.
+'Association for Germanic paganism').
+At the same Bundesthing, a central meeting held in the spring, chairman Volker G. Kunze stepped down and Haimo Grebenstein was elected as his successor.

-The VfGH grew from around 40 members in 2004 to around 80 members in 2010.
-Despite never being a large organisation, it became influential among German neopagans during this period.
+The VfGH grew from around 40 members in 2004 to around 80 in 2010.
+Although it never became a large organisation, it was influential within German neopaganism during this period.
 Its most influential theorist has been Fritz Steinbock, also known as Asfrid, who has been responsible for much of the VfGH's religious management.
-In 2018, the journal Materialdienst reported about the VfGH as one of several Germanic neopagan organisations in Germany with "two to three dozen members".
+In 2018, the journal Materialdienst described the VfGH as one of several Germanic neopagan organisations in Germany with "two to three dozen members".